-The biggest mistake that people make when uploading to YouTube is forgetting to add a memorable title.
+The biggest mistake people make when uploading to YouTube is forgetting to add a captivating title.

 Your video title will have a huge impact on your YouTube ranking too.
 After all, your audience will put words into a search bar in order to find your video, so make sure the keywords you choose are relevant.

 Add A Decent Description

 A well-written description, using just enough of the right keywords will help your video show up in a wealth of search results.
 But to make your description effective you need to be a bit savvy with it.
 Keep it conversational, not just a stream of disjointed keywords, and try to limit the placement of your keywords to the beginning of your description if you can.

 You have around 5000 characters to use in your description.
 But prioritise the first few sentences, as it’s these words that will appear before the ‘Show More’ link.
 You can always add a transcript of your video here too.

 get your free youtube checklist!

 Discover the 12-steps to how ANY business can get MORE views on YouTube without spending money on paid ads!

 “Tags” are simple words and phrases that YouTube uses to help your video to reach its target audience.
 They’re used in the ‘backend’ of YouTube so they won’t show up next to your video.

 YouTube will give you suggested keywords as you type them in, but make sure they’re appropriate before you add them to your videos.
 Add in a combination of niche and generic tags.
 You can use both single words or short phrases as tags too, so you can be super specific in your targeting.
 Around 20 to 25 tags should be plenty, you you can add as many as you want.